 Board of Directors

-Leon Graham, President Leon has a Masters Degree in Spanish-American Civilization from Southern Methodist University.
+Leon Graham, Treasurer: Leon has a Masters Degree in Spanish-American Civilization from Southern Methodist University.
 He has had a long career in sales and marketing at American Express, CBS Columbia House, Scali, McCabe, Sloves and Bertelsmann/BMG USA .
-He is on the Advisory Board of the Gay Mens Health Crisis, NYC, the Steering Committee of the Village Democratic Club, NYC, and a member of the Vestry,
+He is on the Advisory Board of the Gay Mens Health Crisis, NYC, and the Steering Committee of the Village Democratic Club, NYC.

-Verena Drake, Ph.D., Verena is an instructor in history and art history at The Hotchkiss School.
-From 1990 to 2002 she was an associate professor of History and Quest for Human Understanding at Westminster College, New Wilmington, Pennsylvania
+Verena Drake, Ph.D.: Instructor in history and art history at The Hotchkiss School.
+From 1990 to 2002 she was an associate professor of History and Quest for Human Understanding at Westminster College, New Wilmington, Pennsylvania.

-Eliza Klose, Eliza served as Executive Director of ISAR, a DC-based non-profit working to build NGO’s in the former Soviet Union, 1989-2004.
-Before that she lived in Russia 1977-1981and translated the works of Lydia Chukovskaya, To the Memory of Childhood and Sofia Petrovna, which were published by Northwestern University Press in 1988.
-She came to the Northwest Corner of Connecticut in 2010 and belongs to a number of local organizations
+Eliza Klose: Executive Director of ISAR, a DC-based non-profit working to build NGO’s in the former Soviet Union, 1989-2004.
+Eliza lived in Russia 1977-1981 and translated the works of Lydia Chukovskaya, To the Memory of Childhood and Sofia Petrovna, which were published by Northwestern University Press in 1988.
+She came to the Northwest Corner of Connecticut in 2010 and belongs to a number of local organizations.

 Lisa Sheble: Lisa left New York for Salisbury in 1986.
 She had been Director of Publications and an instructor in photography at a girls’ day school.
 She also had a freelance photography business serving non-profit organizations.
 She became Director of Publications and taught photography at The Salisbury School.
 She also earned a Master’s degree in Religious Studies and now teaches World Religions and World Ethics.
 Her volunteer work includes the Salisbury Winter Sports Association, Women’s Support Service and Hands In Outreach, a small foundation dedicated to providing funds for the education of girls in Nepal.